 - Can I submit a paper that is already available as a preprint?

 Yes, you can.
-Existence of non-anonymous preprints (e.g., on arXiv) will not result in rejection.
+Publishing your paper as a non-anonymous preprint (e.g., on arXiv) will not result in rejection.
 Make sure that your WebConf submission is properly anonymized and it does not cite the preprint.
 Reviewers will be instructed not to actively look for such preprints, but encountering them will not constitute a conflict of interest.